denoming/speechee/README.md

-# J.A.R.V.I.S Speaker
+# Speechee

 # Introduction

-The J.A.R.V.I.S speaker service provides synthesizing opportunities of text into speech.
+The speechee service provides synthesizing opportunities of text into speech.

 # Build